Top 10 Best Nursing Homes in Alaska

 A list of the ten best skilled nursing homes in Alaska.
 Based on the Weighted Health Inspection Score developed by the Centers for Medicare and Medicaid Services.

-Every year, thousands of seniors, their families and friends have to make a decision involving a skilled nursing facility, either because someone is recupering after a hospital visit or for end-of-life care.
+Every year, thousands of seniors, their families, and friends are faced with the difficult decision of choosing a skilled nursing facility, either because someone is recuperating after a hospital visit or for end-of-life care.
 This is usually an issue that arises suddenly, and the decision makers are not equipped with the right knowledge and information to make a good decision.
 Not knowing how to decide, they turn to others for recommendations.
-Word of mouth, along with geography, are constantly cited as the single most important factors in choosing a skilled nursing facility.
-This lack of understanding and lack of information can lead to significant problems because not all skilled nursing facilities are the same and the people that you trust to recommend a facility may not know enough about the facility and the alternatives to be a competent guide.
+Word of mouth, along with geography, are constantly cited as the most important factors in choosing a skilled nursing facility.
+Choosing a facility with such limited information can lead to significant problems.
+Not all skilled nursing facilities are the same and the people that you trust to recommend a facility may not know enough about the facility and the alternatives to be a competent guide.

 Providing the type of care that residents of skilled nursing facilities require is very difficult.
 The range of issues that are being treated is vast and the needs cover both people recuperating and recovering as well as those facing end-of-life issues.
 Residents require significant help with basic daily activities as well as supplemental needs like oxygen and 24/7 monitoring.

-To help people who are facing this difficult situation, we have compiled a list of the both the best and the best skilled nursing facilities in Alaska.
-Additionally we have compiled the best and best nursing homes by city for most cities in the United States.
-The lists are based on data compiled by The Centers for Medicare & Medicaid (“CMS”) and include information gathered from detailed annual inspections, monthly reporting, complaint histories, deficiency reports and much more.
+To help people who are facing this difficult situation, we have compiled a list of the best Alaska skilled nursing facilities and the the worst skilled nursing facilities.
+(We have also compiled the best and worst nursing homes by city for most cities in the United States, links are shown at the bottom on this page.)
+The lists are based on data provided by The Centers for Medicare & Medicaid (“CMS”) and include information gathered from detailed annual inspections, monthly reporting, complaint histories, deficiency reports and much more.

-Avoiding these facilities may not always be an option either because of geographic, monetary, or occupancy constraints.
-However, being in a bad nursing home does not mean that the resident will not improve.
+Just because the facility that you choose is on this list does not mean that you can be complacent either.
 If you have a loved one in one of these facilities, we encourage you to visit often and to ask that friends and other family visit too.
-It is well documented that positive outcomes for skilled nursing residents is highly correlated with the number and diversity of people visiting the resident.
-Being there, getting to know the staff, showing the staff that the resident has people that care about him or her is critical.
-There may not always be a better option, but your direct involvement can make a difference.
+It is well documented that positive outcomes for skilled nursing residents are highly correlated with the number and diversity of people visiting the resident.
+Being there, getting to know the staff, showing the staff that the resident has people that care about him or her is still critical.

 Petersburg Medical Center Ltc